delphix/dcs-for-azure-templates/dcsazure_adls_to_adls_discovery_pl/README.md

   accept, in part, the file structure from the `Get Metadata` ADF pipeline Activity.
 * `HETEROGENEOUS_SCHEMAS_TO_CHECK` - This variable is modified during execution of the pipeline, and serves as an accumulator for the list of directories with heterogeneous schemas (default `[]` - do not modify).
-* `HETEROGENEOUS_SCHEMAS_TO_CHECK` - This variable is modified during execution of the pipeline, and serves as an accumulator for the list of directories with homogeneous schemas (default `[]` - do not modify).
+* `HOMOGENEOUS_SCHEMAS_TO_CHECK` - This variable is modified during execution of the pipeline, and serves as an accumulator for the list of directories with homogeneous schemas (default `[]` - do not modify).
 * `DATASET` - This is used to identify data that belongs to this pipeline in the metadata store (default `ADLS`).
 * `METADATA_EVENT_PROCEDURE_NAME` - This is the name of the procedure used to capture pipeline information in the metadata data store and sets the discovery state on the items discovered during execution (default `insert_adf_discovery_event`).
 * `NUMBER_OF_ROWS_TO_PROFILE` - This is the number of rows we should select for profiling, note that raising this value